 If you have already created Active Directory or LDAP accounts for users, you can use Active Directory or LDAP to authenticate one or more of those users.
-Each Active Directory or LDAP user logs in to SL1 using his/her Active Directory or LDAP user logs or LDAP to authenticate that user.
+Each Active Directory or LDAP user logs in to SL1 using his/her Active Directory or LDAP username and password, and SL1 will use Active Directory or LDAP to authenticate that user.